LostMekka/sekiro-save-saver/readme.md

 # How to use

 ## Installation
+1. download the latest release from [the release page](https://github.com/LostMekka/sekiro-save-saver/releases).
-1. Extract the latest release into a directory of your choice
+1. Extract the zip file into a directory of your choice
 1. Make sure you have Java installed (at least Java 8)

 If you are feeling adventurous, you can also build the app yourself.